KylerSchmidt/Discord-bot-v2/README.md

 ### SETUP VIA CONFIG.JSON

-### rename configexample.json to config.json or create config.json

-### an incomplete config.json will keep certain commands from functioning
-### or bot functioning at all:

-desc            - general description of config.json.
+### Config.json needs:

-botPrefix(required)       - prefix to communicate with bot in server.
+botPrefix       - prefix to communicate with bot in server.

-discordToken(required)    - token to connect up to discord with server.
+discordToken    - token to connect up to discord with server.

 This can be retreaved at https://discordapp.com/developers/applications/

 This is a good tutorial https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot

+### Config.json could use:
 googleapi       - https://console.developers.google.com free API can be retreaved here.

 googleSearchID  - https://cse.google.com/cse/all ID can be created here. custom searches can be created.